 How does it work when LandTrust verifies your identity?

 At LandTrust, we’re always working on making our community as secure as possible for everyone.
-That’s why, before booking a hunting or fishing trip, or becoming a host, we may ask for a government ID or have you confirm your legal name and add your address.
+That’s why, before booking a trip, or becoming a host, we may ask for a government ID or have you confirm your legal name and add your address.

 This information helps us keep LandTrust secure, fight fraud, and more—and it’s something you’ll only have to do once.

 How it works when LandTrust verifies identity

 When you’re asked to confirm your identity, you’ll need to add a photo of a government ID (driver’s license, passport, or national identity card).
 Additionally, you may be asked to take a brand-new photo of yourself.
 This is different from your profile photo, which you may also be asked to provide.

 If you're asked to take a photo of yourself, it needs to match the photo on your ID, and your ID must be valid.
 If your photos don’t match, if you’re under 18, or your ID doesn't appear to be valid, you won't be able to book a listing requiring an ID.
 If you’re under 18, all current reservations will also be canceled.

 - Take a clear photo of the front of your ID

 - Take a clear photo of your face using the camera on your computer or mobile device